Stealthy20/grocery-shopping-list/README.md

 ![Edit Item](docs/edititem.png "Image of the edit item page")

 **Category**
-- Users can add and manage their categories in this page
+- Users can add and manage their categories on this page

 ![Category](docs/categories.png "Image of category page")